threefoldtech/info_grid/src/documentation/farmers/3node_building/2_bootstrap_image.md

 For Windows, if you are using the "dd" able image, instead of writing command line, you can use the free USB flashing program called [Rufus](https://sourceforge.net/projects/rufus.mirror/) and it will automatically do this with no need for Linux or command line.
 Rufus also formats the boot media in the process.

-## Bootstrap Image for Certified 3Node

-After creating a farm, to enable the certified farming status on your 3Node, you need to provide your farm ID and your farm name to the ThreeFold Support.
-You can do this by either using the [ThreeFold live chat](https://threefoldfaq.crisp.help/en/) or by sending an email at [info@threefold.io](mailto:info@threefold.io).
-The ThreeFold team will then send you a bootstrap image for your certified 3Node.
-You will need to replace the existing bootstrap image present on the USB key attached to the 3Node with this new bootstrap image for certified 3Node.
-Simply follow the steps below:

-* Download the zip file containing your new bootstrap image.
-* When you unzip the file, you’ll see a file named `BOOTX64.EFI` within the `BOOT/EFI` directory.
-  * Simply copy this file onto the USB key within the same directories that exist there, to overwrite the existing `BOOTX64.EFI` file.
-* Insert the USB key in the 3Node and boot it again.

-Your 3Node has now a bootstrap image for certified 3Node.

 ## Expert Mode